 14 Steps To Follow When Your Bank Goes Insolvent

-The recent uncertainty for Silicon Valley Bank (SVB), following an announcement that the bank will no longer be offering their services to companies in certain industries, including cryptocurrency and cannabis, has caused dread anxiety among startups that have investments with the financial institution.
+The recent uncertainty for Silicon Valley Bank (SVB), following an announcement that the bank will no longer be offering its services to companies in certain industries, including cryptocurrency and cannabis, has caused dread and anxiety among startups that have investments with the financial institution.

 What started as some smoke has quickly been fanned into a full-blown fire as widespread panic has caused startups to pull their investments and raised financial outlook concerns in a debacle that may be the biggest since the 2008 collapse of Lehman Brothers.

-With many companies scrambling to find alternative banking solutions, the situation highlights the need for all businesses to do a thorough due diligence before making investments and lends us to look at the considerations and steps to follow in the event that your bank becomes insolvent.
+With many companies scrambling to find alternative banking solutions, the situation highlights the need for all businesses to do thorough due diligence before making investments and lends us to look at the considerations and steps to follow if your bank becomes insolvent.

 14 Steps to follow when your bank is about to become insolvent